Gavriil1/arcadegame/README.md

 ###  User Stories

-1. The user needs to be able to understand the rules of the game quickly.
+1. The user needs to understand the rules of the game quickly.
-2. The user needs to be given a choice to play the game with either a keyboard or a mouse.
+2. The user needs to have a choice to play the game with a keyboard or a mouse.
-3. The user needs to be able to access the game on both desktop and mobile devices.
+3. The user needs to have access to the game on both desktop and mobile devices.
-4. The user needs to be provided with an option to leave feedback to help the developer improve the game.
+4. The user needs to have an option to leave feedback to help the developer improve the game.
-5. The user needs to be able to find the review form easily.
+5. The user needs to find the review form easily.
-6. The user needs to be certain that their feedback has been successfully sent.
+6. The user needs to be sure that their feedback has been sent.
-7. The user needs to be able to find the game easily on the webpage.
+7. The user needs to find the game easily on the web page.

 ####  Owner Stories

-8. The owner needs to create an easy-to-use and intuitive web interface for the website.
-9. A 404 page should be added to help users navigate back to the home page in case they entered the wrong URL.
+8. A 404 page should be created to help users navigate to the home page in case they entered the wrong URL.
-10. The website should have a contact form available for users to submit feedback.
+9. A contact form should be added to the website for users to send feedback.
-11. The owner would like to display that their work is protected by copyright.
+10. The owner would like to show that their work is copyright protected.
-12. An interface should be provided to help users quickly understand the rules of the game.

 ##  Design

 ###  Colours

--   Since the game is related to war, I selected red colors for Spartan Warior, Archer and arrow.
+- To reflect the war theme of the game, I opted for red colors for the Spartan Warrior, Archer, and arrow.

-- Selected black color for canvas because it is also heavy color related to war.
+- I chose black as the color for the canvas, as it is a dark color that is often associated with war.

--   I selected calm backround colour outside of canvas, to balance red and black colour of a game.
+- To balance out the dominant red and black colors used in the game, I selected a calm background color outside of the canvas.

 ###  Fonts